The care we provide

 The team of doctors, nurses and other Hospice staff promotes dignity and individual choice and strives to improve the patient’s care experience.

 Occupational therapists and physiotherapists work together to provide ways of maximising a patient’s independence and helping them to get home if appropriate.

 Counselling and psychological support

-A specialist confidential counselling service is available to patients and their families who are anticipating grief and who are terminally ill and bereaved.
+A specialist confidential counselling service is available for patients and their families who are anticipating grief and who are terminally ill and bereaved.
 Counselling gives people the opportunity to talk through their experience with trained counsellors who enable patients and families to make more sense of their feelings.
 A bereavement support service is also available in the hospice and in the community.

 The team is available to support patients, their families and friends, staff and volunteers.
 The purpose of the team is to meet the spiritual and religious needs of individuals of any or no faith.